groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/troubleshooting/known-issues/build-in-docker.md

 ## Build web api project with GroupDocs.Conversion in Docker

-To build an web api which is uses GroupDocs.Conversion for .NET in docker container use this sample Docker file:
+To build an web api which uses GroupDocs.Conversion for .NET in docker container use this sample Docker file:

 ```csharp
 FROM mcr.microsoft.com/dotnet/aspnet:6.0 AS base